Paulinakhew/image_classification/README.md

-Formatting of training csv file: filename,label where filename is the name of the photo and label is an int showing the category
+Formatting of training csv file: filename,label where filename is the name of the photo and label is an int showing the class it belongs to.

-Formatting of testing csv file: id where id is the name of them image represented by an integer
+Formatting of testing csv file: id where id is the name of them image represented by an integer.
+This is to get the prediction.
+*Optional*: you could add a column to the sample df that writes the proper classification